Language Markers of Emotion Flexibility Predict Depression and Anxiety Treatment Outcomes: Discussion

 \section{Discussion}

-Predicting treatment response in real-world mental health care remains a fundamental challenge, particularly as symptom assessments are sparse or inconsistently collected.
-Here, we demonstrate that passively captured emotional expressions in psychotherapy transcripts, analyzed at the utterance level using a context-sensitive small language model, can identify patients at differential risk for treatment non-response.
-In a sample of over 12,000 psychotherapy patients we identified subgroups based on the emotions they expressed, associated these clusters with clinical outcomes, and examined emotions dynamics leveraging the psychological network approach.
+Predicting treatment response in real-world mental health care remains a fundamental challenge, particularly when symptom assessments are sparse or inconsistently collected.
+Here, we demonstrate that passively captured emotional expressions in patient utterances, analyzed using a context-sensitive language model, can identify differential risk for treatment non-response.
+In a sample of over 12,000 psychotherapy patients we identified subgroups based on their expressed emotions, associated these clusters with clinical outcomes, and examined emotions dynamics using network analysis.

-Results indicated that patients in the improving symptoms group exhibited flexible expression across the emotional spectrum, including joy, sadness, and neutral affect.
-In contrast, the non-response group displayed emotion dynamics dominated by sadness and fear, with these negative emotions exerting disproportionate influence on subsequent affective states, a pattern consistent with emotional inflexibility.
-The proportion of patients classified as non-responders using these passive linguistic markers aligned with estimates derived from self-report measures in prior work \cite{pullmann2025message,hull2020two}, suggesting that non response can be characterized without requiring patient adherence to symptom surveys.
-These findings illustrate the potential of using expressed emotions as a digital marker at a large scale, especially in settings where standardized symptom assessments are inconsistently administered or incomplete.
-Critically, this approach requires no additional patient burden and can be implemented on existing clinical data infrastructure.
-By focusing on variations in how individuals express both positive and negative emotions in treatment, our findings suggest it is possible to identify affective patterns that not only predict response but also suggest personalized paths for therapeutic focus and engagement.
+Patients with improving symptoms exhibited flexible expression across the emotional spectrum, including joy, sadness, and neutral affect.
+In contrast, the non-response group displayed dynamics dominated by sadness and fear, with these negative emotions exerting disproportionate influence on subsequent affective states.
+These patterns align with the regulatory flexibility framework \cite{bonanno2013regulatory,bonanno2021resilience}: adaptive regulation involves balanced, context-sensitive expression, while inflexibility manifests as rigid, negatively-biased patterns.
+Notably, the proportion of patients classified as non-responders using these passive linguistic markers aligned with estimates derived from self-report measures in prior work \cite{pullmann2025message,hull2020two}, suggesting that non response can be characterized without requiring patient adherence to symptom surveys.